tangentsoft/pidp8i/README.md

 or less.

-#### --enable-music, --music or --with-music
+#### --enable-\* or --with-\*

+There are a few file sets not normally installed to the OS/8 RK05 disk image used by boot options IF=0 and IF=7.
+You can install them with the following options:

-The `*.MU` files and the player program for it are not normally installed to the built OS/8 binary RK05 disk image because the Raspberry Pi reportedly does not emit enough RFI when running these demos to cause sufficient interference on an AM radio for you to hear the music, the very point of these demos.
+*   **--with-music** — The `*.MU` files and the player program for it are not normally installed to the built OS/8 binary RK05 disk image because the Raspberry Pi reportedly does not emit eufficient RFI at AM radio frequencies when running these programs to cause audible music on an AM radio, the very point of these demos.
 Until a way is found around this problem — what, low RFI is a *problem* now? — this option will default to "off".

+*   **--with-vtedit** — This option installs a default-run macro pack called VTEDIT which causes the OS/8 version of TECO to run in full-screen mode and to react to [several special keyboard commands](/wiki?name=Using+VTEDIT) not normally recognized by TEDO.

+    This feature is currently disabled because it is not yet fully tested by the person in charge of the OS/8 disk building process.

+    It may remain disabled after that because it changes the behavior of the `TECO` and `EDIT` command in OS/8, which violates the expectations of people expecting a historically accurate TECO experience.
+On the other hand, people don't go to a ren fair and expect to experience the historical ubiquity of typhoid fever either, so we might change our mind on this.

+The `configure` script is flexible about option naming.
-These options are all equivalent.
+`--enable-music`, `--music`, and `--with-music` are equivalent.

 #### --disable-\* or --without-\*